-Suppose that the safety margin for the protocol P is fixed and the external re-keying approach is applied.
-As the key is transformed with an external re-keying mechanism, the leakage of a previous key does not have any impact on the following one, so the side channel limitation L1 goes off.
-Thus, the resulting key lifetime limitation of the negotiated key K can be calculated on the basis of a new combinatorial limitation L2'.
+Suppose that the safety margin for the protocol P is fixed and the external re-keying approach is applied to the initial key K to generate the sequence of frame keys.
+The frame keys are generated in such a way that the leakage of a previous frame key does not have any impact on the following one, so the side channel limitation L1 goes off.
+Thus, the resulting key lifetime limitation of the initial key K can be calculated on the basis of a new combinatorial limitation L2'.
 It is proven (see [AbBell]) that the security of the mode of operation that uses external re-keying leads to an increase when compared to base mode without re-keying (thus, L2 < L2').
 Hence, as displayed in Figure 3, the resulting key lifetime limitation in case of using external re-keying can be increased up to L2'.